DAF201/2022_fall_school_garbage/Logic.md

 A relation R on a set A is called symmetric if (b, a) ∈ R whenever (a, b) ∈ R, for all a, b ∈ A. In terms of quantifiers: ∀a∀b((a, b) ∈ R → (b, a) ∈ R

-- An element related to a second element implies the second element is also related to the first element.
+* An element related to a second element implies the second element is also related to the first element.

-> Human word: for every (x,y) in this relation set, you will always being able to find a (y,x), or you will find if x == y
+> Human word: for every (x, y) in this relation set, you will always being able to find a (y, x), or you will find if x == y

 Example: